kirklandnuts/spotilyzer/README.md

 # spotify-dashboard

 learn about your Spotify usage and behavior

+## Week 1 milestones
+* Machine learning to build sound profiles for genres
+* Run predictions of genre of new song
+* May not be done in a day--meet twice (Monday 15th, Friday 19th)

+## Week 2 milestones
+* Visualization day
+* Writing up inertia7 report

 ## Driving questions
 * How do I define my current musical taste?